Frequently Asked Questions About Mutual Fund Liquidity

 Are there standards for liquidity that funds must meet?

 Under the Investment Company Act of 1940, a fund has up to seven days to pay proceeds to shareholders who redeem shares; in practice, funds usually pay redemption proceeds even sooner, within one or two days of the redemption request.
-Because of this requirement, the Securities and Exchange Commission (SEC) has issued guidance that limits a fund’s “illiquid assets” to 15 percent of the fund’s net assets.[*] In October 2016, the SEC adopted a liquidity risk management program rule and related reporting and disclosure requirements applicable to mutual funds and open-end ETFs, which will supersede this current guidance and substantially enhance funds’ regulatory obligations in this area.[†] For most funds, the compliance date for most of these new requirements is December 1, 2018.
+Because of this requirement, the Securities and Exchange Commission (SEC) has issued guidance that limits a fund’s “illiquid assets” to 15 percent of the fund’s net assets.[*] In October 2016, the SEC adopted a liquidity risk management program rule and related reporting and disclosure requirements applicable to mutual funds and open-end ETFs, which will supersede this current guidance and substantially enhance funds’ regulatory obligations in this area.[†] For most funds, the compliance dates for most of these new requirements is December 1, 2018 or June 1, 2019, depending on the requirement.

 Does liquidity risk management differ for mutual funds and exchange-traded funds (ETFs)?